koe4504/simple-ui-crud/README.md

 ---

-## a short video demonstration is available inside the video folder
+## For a short video demonstration check out the clip inside the video folder

 ---